 Several credible scientists, government agencies and the medical community have said there is no connection between autism

-evidence of harm caused by the low doses of thimerosal in vaccines, except for minor reactions like redness and swelling at
+of harm caused by the low doses of thimerosal in vaccines, except for minor reactions like redness and swelling at the injection

 The American Academy of Pediatrics says "No scientific data link thimerosal used as a preservative in vaccines with any